 This post contains affiliate links.
 See my full disclosure for more details.

 What Scriptures Say God Will Fight for You?

 We are told in Ephesians 6 that our battles aren’t against flesh and blood but against rulers, authority, cosmic powers of darkness, and spiritual forces of evil.

-Sounds intense doesn’t it?
+Sounds intense, doesn’t it?
 But then in verse 13, it tells us that we can take up our armor of God so we can withstand (be undamaged or unaffected) through all of our battles.
-But we need to make sure that we stand firm with God, which means to fully put our trust in Him and through the Holy Spirit so we can face these battles with God.
+But we need to make sure that we stand firm with God, which means fully putting our trust in Him and through the Holy Spirit so we can face these battles with God.
 The different parts of the armor that we need to put on represent different aspects of faith.